thingsboard/thingsboard.github.io/docs/trendz/post-installation-steps.md

 Trendz database, but it is not recommended because of possible security concerns.
 For validation the solution there is the indicator was designed to check if your signing key is set in Trendz, and if it is valid.

-Let's consider ways of each set approach and validation of the result.
 To check your signing key is relevant follow the following steps:
 * Open Trendz home page
 * Go to the Settings page by clicking the “Setting” button on the left-bottom corner of the page.